zyzzzz-123/GANproject/README.md

-# Chinese Paiting Generation with Cycle GAN
+# Chinese Painting Generation with Cycle GAN
 In our implementation of photo-Chinese painting transformation task, we adopt cycle GAN as the basic idea for its superior performance in image-to-image translation, And we did some research for an adaptation to common cycle GAN for a better performance in transforming photos to Chinese